-In terms of collaboration with other HEIs and/or TVET (Technical and Vocational Education and Training (Table 2) on online e-learning teaching, all CEANWATCE partners indicated that they do not engage, 9/11 SANWATCE partners indicated that they do collaborate, whereas 2/4 WANWATCE partners are engaged with other institutions.
+In terms of collaboration with other HEIs and/or TVET (Technical and Vocational Education and Training (Table 2) on online e-learning teaching, all CEANWATCE partners indicated that they do not engage in these types of collaboration, 9 out of 11 SANWATCE partners indicated that they do collaborate in online and e-learning trainings, whereas 2/4 WANWATCE partners are engaged with other institutions.
 The Faculty of Engineering and Environmental Sciences at the University of Benin City in Nigeria collaborates with other centres within the university namely the Centre of Excellence in Reproductive Health (World Bank assisted) and the Centre for Entrepreneurial Studies.
 The Doctorate School on Water, Water Quality and Water Uses at Cheikh Anta Diop University in Senegal collaborates with the Virtual University of Senegal and the Dakar regional office of Agence Universitaire de la Francophonie (AUF).
 The CSIR in South Africa collaborates with the University of Free State, also in South Africa and United Nations University in Japan.
 Lastly, the University of Mauritius collaborates with the Commonwealth of Learning.

 Feedback showed that in terms of willingness to collaborate with other CoEs in online e-learning training, only 1/21 institutions (Ethiopian Institute of Water Resources at Addis Ababa University - CEANWATCE) indicated non-willingness to collaborate in online e-learning training.
 Reasoning for this is that training courses identified during the development of the Human Capacity Development (HCD) framework are different for every CoE.
 The respondent also indicated that its Institute also has two professional courses remaining which were going to be delivered in a blended manner.